abibaj98/Master-Thesis/README.md

 Additionally, you need to install R (4.2.2) and the package mpower (0.1.0) as it is used for the Data Generating Process within Python.

-Next, to reproduce the results on the semi-synthetic data (IHDP), go to the directory and run the following command:
+Next, to reproduce the results on the semi-synthetic data (IHDP), run the following command:
 ````
 python run_experiments.py --data=ihdp
 ````